patrickpeng0928/Notes/general/linux/bash.md

 ## Commands
 ### realpath

-There are several realpath commands around.
+There are several `realpath` commands around.

-The realpath utility is a wrapper around the realpath library functions and has been reinvented many times.
+The `realpath` utility is a wrapper around the realpath library functions and has been reinvented many times.

-Debian maintains a realpath package (separated from dwww since woody) which hasn't changed except regarding packaging and documentation since 2001.
-This utility is deprecated because there are now more standard alternatives (GNU readlink and soon GNU realpath), but at the time, GNU utilities didn't even have readlink at all.
-This implementation of realpath supports a few options to prevent symbolic link resolution or produce null-terminated output.
-BusyBox also includes its own realpath command (which takes no option).
+Debian maintains a `realpath` package (separated from dwww since woody) which hasn't changed except regarding packaging and documentation since 2001.
+This utility is deprecated because there are now more standard alternatives (GNU `readlink` and soon GNU `realpath`), but at the time, GNU utilities didn't even have `readlink` at all.
+This implementation of `realpath` supports a few options to prevent symbolic link resolution or produce null-terminated output. `BusyBox` also includes its own `realpath` command (which takes no option).

-GNU coreutils introduced a realpath command in version 8.15 in January 2012.
+GNU coreutils introduced a `realpath` command in version 8.15 in January 2012.
 This is a compatible replacement for BusyBox's and Debian's realpath, and also has many options in common with GNU readlink.

-realpath has the same effect as readlink -f with GNU readlink.
+`realpath` has the same effect as `readlink -f` with GNU `readlink`.
 What distinguishes the two commands (or rather the various realpath commands from readlink -f) is the extra options that they support.

-GNU realpath is not deprecated; it has the opposite problem: it's too new to be available everywhere.
-At this time, Debian still omits GNU realpath from its coreutils package and sticks with its own realpath.
-I don't know why, since GNU realpath should be a drop-in replacement.
+GNU `realpath` is not deprecated; it has the opposite problem: it's too new to be available everywhere.
+At this time, Debian still omits GNU `realpath` from its coreutils package and sticks with its **own** `realpath`.
+I don't know why, since GNU `realpath` should be a drop-in replacement.
 As of 14.04, Ubuntu doesn't gainsay Debian on this.

-On Linux systems, at the moment, your best bet to canonicalize a path that may contain symbolic links is readlink -f.
+On Linux systems, at the moment, your best bet to *canonicalize* a path that may contain symbolic links is `readlink -f`.

-BSD systems have a readlink command, with different capabilities from GNU readlink.
-In particular, BSD readlink does not have an option to canonicalize paths, it only traverses the symlink passed to it.
+BSD systems have a `readlink` command, with different capabilities from GNU `readlink`.
+In particular, BSD `readlink` does not have an option to *canonicalize* paths, it only **traverses the symlink** passed to it.

-readlink, incidentally, had the same problem — it was also invented many times (not adding this utility when symbolic links were added to Unix was a regrettable omission).
+`readlink`, incidentally, had the same problem — it was also invented many times (not adding this utility when symbolic links were added to Unix was a regrettable omission).
 It has now stabilized in several implementations with many incompatible flags (in particular BSD vs. GNU).

 #### readlink
 `readlink -f` will return 0 for a non-existent file in an existing directory whereas realpath returns 1.
 However, `readlink -e` will behave like `realpath` and return 1 for a non-existent file (see Editors note at end).